giellalt/giellalt.github.io/proof/hyph/how-to-hyphenate-without-hyphenator.md

 	- `cat manuscript.txt |tr '\-' '‰' |
 	hfst-lookup -q tools/hyphenators/hyphenator-gt-desc.hfstol | cut -f2 | uniq > hyph-manuscript.txt`
 1. Open the file `hyph-manuscript.txt` in Microsoft Word
-1. In Word, go to the menu **Edit > Search > Replace**, and replace the symbol "-" with the hyphenation symbol (you find it by pressing the ▾ symbol in the right corner of the "replace with" textfield)
+1. In Word, go to the menu **Edit > Search > Replace**, and replace the symbol "-" with the **soft hyphen symbol** (you find it by pressing the **▾** symbol in the right corner of the *replace* textfield).
+When MS Word is localised, the menus have the following names:
+	- Finnish:
+		- Edit > Search > Replace = Muokkaa > Etsii > Korvaa
+		- Soft hyphen = Tavutusvihje
+	- Norwegian:
+		- Edit > Search > Replace = Rediger > Søk etter > Erstatt
+		- Soft hyphen = Myk bindestrek
-1. If you want to restore your original hyphen marks, replace "‰" with "-"
+1. If you want to restore your original hyphen marks, replace "‰" with "-" in the same menu.

 **That's it!
 In 7 simple steps (!), you now have a book manuscript with hyphen boundaries exactly where you want to have them.**

+The example was done for Microsoft Word.
+You probably figure out how to repeat it in your favourite editor (if possible).
+Needless to say, we would have preferred for this to be integrated in your favourite text publisher tool.
+Have a look now and then for updates ad developments.